As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 Check your wheels for any visible damage, as a bent or damaged wheel is likely to cause uneven tire wear.
 This is more than likely the problem if it only occurs with one of your tires.

 Check the alignment on your vehicle.
 This is something you should pay to have a shop do for you, as they can get the most accurate wheel alignment possible.
 Does your car steer to the left or right when you’re driving?
 You probably need an alignment.
-Hit up Tire Kingdom or your local dealership to get an alignment, it’s not that expensive.
+Hit up a wheel and alignment shop like Tire Kingdom or your local dealership to get an alignment, it’s not that expensive.

 Check your suspension.
 If the tread is still wearing unevenly after you last had your tires changed and the shop said your alignment was good – then definitely look for worn suspension parts.